aws-samples/emr-spark-benchmark/README.md

 2\.
 Submit job to the EMR Serverless application created in previous step using sample CLI below.

-(Make sure runtime role (https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/security-iam-runtime-role.html) has the appropriate s3 access to read and write from your S3 buckets, replace highlighted example bucket, if you are using different region from us-east-1, replace region and copy benchmark jar to your bucket in appropriate region where job will be submitted)
+Make sure runtime role https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/security-iam-runtime-role.html has the appropriate s3 access to read and write from your S3 buckets, replace highlighted example bucket, if you are using different region from us-east-1, replace region and copy benchmark jar to your bucket in appropriate region where job will be submitted.

 ```
 export APP_ID=00xxxxp6vmdyyyyy                                  #Your EMR Serverless Application Id from Previous Step